What is it like to sail on Norwegian Cruise Line (NCL)?

 Founded in the 1960s, NCL is the smallest of the big three cruise lines — but it is no slouch.
 However, in recent years it has made a big push with a lineup of huge new ships.
-In total, the line has six new ships in the past decade, with another newbuild on order each year through 2027.
+In total, the line has seven new ships in the past decade, with another newbuild on order each year through 2027.

 Like competitors Carnival and Royal Caribbean, Norwegian is what we call a mass market cruise line.
 This means it offers mega ships designed to appeal to all types of passengers.
 You’ll find options for everyone from families with kids to couples on romantic holidays, young, old, and in between.